Posted on 14.09.11 by admin

 Our own house….not a real ‘favourite’, but I suppose I should show you, bits of it at least!

 Our kitchen….designed by me…unfortunately forgot to include a few millimetres when ordering the worktop…about a 100 in fact…..that worktop is now a desk in Doug’s office – useful!

 Our upstairs bathroom…also designed by me….also forgot a couple of details…like taking the trouble to measure the basin and wc that I chose…very bulky when they arrived for our rather tight, coved ceilinged bathroom.
-Tears flowed when I realised that because I had bought them as a suite, I could not return them…..my kind friend, Trish Coull, bought them in the end and Doug found a much neater wc and actually managed to fit two small basins in when he took over…
+Tears flowed when I realised that because I had bought them as a suite, I could not return them…..my very kind friend, Trish Coull, bought them in the end for her house and Doug found a much neater wc and actually managed to fit two small basins in when he took over…

-Despite my conviction of the utmost importance of wives, in all matters important, I am ashamed to admit that in my own house, it is actually Doug who is in charge, at least of anything successful or tasteful.
+Despite my conviction of the utmost importance of myself, in all matters important, I am ashamed to admit that in my own house, it is actually Doug who is in charge, at least of anything successful or tasteful.